 - It avoids differential settlements in the ground.

 Disadvantages of subgrade:

-- Soil containing high moisture are not compacted properly.
+- Soil containing high moisture is not compacted properly.

-The main function of the subgrade is to provide adequate support to the pavement or structure.
+The main function of the subgrade is to provide adequate support to the all types of pavement or structure.

 The residual must be of sufficient stability under adverse climatic and loading conditions.